bright/new-www/content/blog/ux-design-for-custom-transportation-management-software-case-study.md

 Bolding is a simple but powerful way to prioritize information.
 As an example take a look at the popup below.

 <div class="image"><img src="/images/case_study_picture_tms_screen.png" alt="Popup" title="Popup"  /> </div>

+Bolding emphasizes the crucial information in the copy, helping to scan the text.
+According to [Nielsen Norman Group research](https://www.nngroup.com/articles/how-users-read-on-the-web/) conducted in 1997!
+79% od people only scann information on the website, 16% read word-by-word.
+It is probable that the data today shows an even greater preference for scanning.

+Bolding definitely helps users quickly see the crucial information on this popup - the fact that the order they want to delete will be gone permanently.

+Also, take a look at the Calls to Action (CTAs).
+They clearly state the actions thanks to informative copy, *Yes, delete it*, and *No, keep it*.
+We should avoid using CTAs such as Yes, or No which give no context.
+Again, users quickly scan the apps.
+Make sure they understand the consequences of their actions.